-PIM Prerequisites
+PIM prerequisites

 Before your team can start browsing products in Digital Showroom, your Akeneo PIM needs to be properly configured.
 Digital Showroom reads product data from your PIM, so the quality and completeness of your PIM setup directly affects the experience your users will have.